creationix/virgo-proto/protocol.md

     <- [client-id, task-id, interval, type, ...]
     <- [client-id, task-id, interval, type, ...]

-To send a response, send a list with client-id, task-id, timestamp and delay delts since task/request and message as a binary blob and it will be routed to dest by all nodes in the network.
+To send a response, send a list with client-id, task-id, time-stamp and delay delta since task/request and message as a binary blob and it will be routed to dest by all nodes in the network.

-    -> [client-id, task-id, timestamp, delta, message]
+    -> [client-id, task-id, time-stamp, delta, message]

 When the server wishes to update the list of tasks, it will send down the diff.
 Tasks to delete will simply contain the client-id and task-id and